sparkflows/sparkflows-docs/docs/configuration/https-self-signed-certificate.rst

    :align: center
    :width: 60%

-- Once the above process is complete, close the ``browser`` and start again and try to login with above ``URL``, It should work without any warnings.
+- Once the above process complete, close the ``browser`` and start again and try to login with above ``URL``, It should work without any warnings.

 .. figure:: ../_assets/configuration/loginpage.PNG
    :alt: certificate